alandgton/activism-mailbot/README.md

 ## Final Steps

 - Please add more recipients!
-[Use this Google Form](https://forms.gle/Duy52iF4i5kvyb9K8)
+	- [Use this Google Form](https://forms.gle/Duy52iF4i5kvyb9K8) or add to `recipients.py` and submit a pull request
 - thank you for your time, we did some good work :^)
 - activism++
 - **Please remember to switch `Allow less secure apps` to OFF.**